 On February 12, 2010, we adopted the MCBC Holdings, Inc. 2010 Equity Incentive Plan, or the 2010 Equity Plan, pursuant to which certain of our employees were granted stock options, which vested in four equal annual installments subject to the applicable optionee's continued service.
-None of our named executive officers were granted any equity awards under the 2010 Equity Plan in fiscal 2014.
+None of our named executive officers were granted any equity awards under the 2010 Equity Plan in fiscal 2015.
 After the consummation of this offering, we do not intend to grant any additional awards under the 2010 Equity Plan.

 We have adopted the MCBC Holdings, Inc. 2015 Incentive Award Plan in order to facilitate the grant of cash and equity incentives to non-employee directors, employees (including our named executive officers), and consultants of the Company and certain of its affiliates and to enable the Company and certain of its affiliates to obtain and retain the services of these individuals, which is essential to our long-term success.
-In connection with this offering, we intend to grant options to purchase including the named executive officers, and shares of restricted stock under the 2015 Incentive Award Plan to certain of our non-employee directors.
+Prior to this offering, on May 29, 2015, we granted Messrs.
+McNew, Oxley and Chittum 541,021, 120,223, and 180,340 shares of restricted stock under the 2015 Incentive Award Plan, respectively.
+In connection with this offering, we intend to grant options to purchase 147,683 shares of our common stock under the 2015 Incentive Award Plan to certain of our employees, including the named executive officers, and 47,506 shares of restricted stock under the 2015 Incentive Award Plan to certain of our non-employee directors.
 The option grants are expected to vest in substantially equal installments over four years, subject to continued employment.
 The restricted stock grants are expected to vest upon the earlier of a change in control or the 181st day following the date upon which our common stock is listed (or approved for listing) on NASDAQ, subject to continued service.
 For additional information about the 2015 Incentive Award Plan, please see the section titled "New Incentive Plans" below.